dopebeanie/Rebirth-Hub-Save-Editor/README.md

 - 👀 View current save values
 - 📋 Full item list with Russian names
 - 🌙 Dark theme, one-click **"Apply"**
+- 👤 Credits & author info in the app footer + "About" dialog

 ### 🔧 How it works